• Share this on:

 • Approach popular international trade media in your market segment and ask for the possibilities of publishing advertorials.

 • Create unique content that is not only focussed on promoting your company but also on sharing your ideals and vision on the industry and global environmental developments.
+This can be done, for instance, on a blog page.

-4. Find potential buyers in online databases and on matchmaking websites
+5. Find potential buyers in online databases and on matchmaking websites

 Several websites will let you search for potential buyers in a database of companies.
 Finding the name of a retailer or brand is not the biggest challenge, however.
 Connecting to the right sourcing manager in that company is.
 A great way to do this is to search on LinkedIn for sourcing managers at the companies that you have discovered in an online database.
 Other websites are specifically built to connect supply and demand in the apparel industry.

-The following websites are among the most used matchmaking platforms by European buyers.
-Here you can sign up and connect with buyers that publish request for quotations.
+The following websites are among the most-used matchmaking platforms by European buyers.
+Here you can sign up and connect with buyers that publish requests for quotations.
 All websites let you sign up for free.
 Some also have a paid membership service.
 In addition to promoting your offers, these websites let you browse inquiries from buyers as well.
+Be aware that the EU is reconsidering abolishing import duty advantages for entering the EU on goods below €150, commonly sold by online marketplaces like Temu and Shein.
+The EU considers these products a risk to the environment, consumers’ health and safety as many products are non-compliant, and the competitiveness of EU businesses.

 • Alibaba – The world’s largest online B2B marketplace and one of the most popular platforms in Europe.
 It lets buyers search for suppliers of many different products, not only apparel, by country, product category, MOQ, total revenue and certifications.
 Alibaba supports many different languages besides English.